 Q: What are their biggest needs besides housing & food?
 Don’t shelters give them a place to sleep, meals, and free clothing?

 A: They need lots of things–-showers, laundry facilities, toilets, and working drinking fountains especially during the hot summer months.
-They also need education and something to spark their creativity and develop existing talent.
-They also need adequate health care and prescription medication which is currently unavailable to them because of the risk of abuse or being trafficked on the street.
-Next, they need/want/crave social interaction with others who won’t judge, ignore, or be repulsed by them.
-The “human-connection” is just as true and necessary for them as it is for each of us.
-If we don’t get it, we shrink and shrivel emotionally and socially.
-Humans are wired for social connection.
-People involved in 12-step programs go primarily for human interaction & engagement, and secondarily for instruction.
-When the heart feels, the brain heals.
+They also need education and something to spark their creativity and develop existing talent, along with adequate health care and prescription medication which is currently unavailable because of the risk of abuse or being trafficked on the street.

 Q: Will putting them in some form of public or private housing solve the problem?

-A: Yes & No. Merely putting people in an apartment without necessary life-skills and changed thought processes and behaviors often backfires and gets them kicked out of their housing and back on the streets again.
-Education and behavior modification is key.
-They also need structure, purpose, and accountability to a consistent and trustworthy mentor or program.
+A: Yes & No. Merely putting people in a housing unit without necessary life-skills and changed thinking often backfires and gets them exited from their housing and back on the streets again.

 Q: Why can’t city leaders just force them into a rehab facility where they can get the addiction-recovery skills they need along with wrap-around services?